yw2278/PUI2016_yw2278/HW4_rav220/README.md

 Assignment 2

-Worked with Victor (vsg247) and Adrian (akd361).
-We found a study which applied a chi square test relating to catgorical variables.
-We debated on the dependent variable type and all agreed it was categorical.
-It is one based on counts from which the variable derives its proportions.
-In turn, the counting data is based on the intrinsically imprecise measure of aggressive behavior.
+Working with Victor (vsg247) and Adrian (akd361), we found a study which applied a chi square test on catgorical variables.
+We debated on which type the depended variable was and agreed it was categorical.
+The variable derives its proportions based on counts which, in turn, is based on an intrinsically imprecise measure of aggressive behavior.

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|